scan-iq/agent-learning-api-vercel/E2B_READY.md

 ## 🎉 Implementation Complete

-The E2B sandbox integration for IRIS Prime is **complete and ready for deployment**.
+The E2B sandbox integration for IRIS is **complete and ready for deployment**.

 ## 📦 What's Been Created